ibm-cloud-architecture/refarch-eda/docs/evt-state/README.md

 ## Command Query Responsibility Segregation (CQRS)

-The event log lead to more work to support business query as it requires converting the events into the application state suitable to the query.
+The event log leads to more work to support business query as it requires converting the events into the application state suitable to the query.

 The CQRS application pattern is frequently associated with event sourcing.
 In this pattern, you separate the "command" operations, used to update application state, from the "query/read" operations.
 Updates are done as state notification events (change of state), and are persisted in the event log/store.
 On the read side you have the option of persisting the state in different stores optimized for how other applications may query/read the data.

 ![](evt-cqrs.png)

+See the following [order management project](https://github.com/ibm-cloud-architecture/refarch-kc-order-ms) for a detail explanation and implementation of the CQRS and event sourcing patterns.

 ## Event sourcing, CQRS and microservices